Supun-Dissanayaka/Supun-Dissanayaka/README.md

 - **Python:** Proficient in Python for data manipulation, visualization, and model development.

+- **MLOps:** Experience with MLOps tools and best practices, including feature store, model monitoring, model management, experiment tracking, and automated CI/CD pipelines.

+- **Big Data Processing:** In-depth knowledge of PySpark, including experience in optimizing PySpark programs in a cluster environment.
+Familiarity with cloud platforms like Azure Data Factory for data pipeline management.

+- **Model Deployment:** Experience deploying machine learning models in production environments using containerization technologies like Docker and cloud services like Azure.

 - **Algorithm Development:** Skilled in designing and implementing algorithms for optimization, feature engineering, and model evaluation.